 At that time, Caesar was planning a trip to the East against hostile Parthians, which was due to begin on 18 March 44 BCE.

 Description of the assassination

-At the head of the conspiracy for life of Julius Caesar stood Gaius Cassius Longinus and Marcus Iunius Brutus.
+At the head of the conspiracy for the life of Julius Caesar stood Gaius Cassius Longinus and Marcus Iunius Brutus.

 On the day of the conspiracy, Caesar almost did not thwart his assassins’ plans.
 His wife begged him to stay at home, because nightmares were tormenting her that night.
 Caesar, although reluctantly, wanted to accept her requests, but the visiting envoy of the assassins persuaded him to go to the Senate’s deliberations.

 At the last session of the Senate on 15 March 44 BCE on the Ides of March, Caesar took his place in a gold-plated chair.
 Tillius Cimber came up to him, asking for the grace for his exiled brother, and other initiators began to follow him.
 Caesar, irritated by this insistence, tried to get up, but then Cimber took his toga, which was to be an agreed sign for all to attack.
 The first blow was made by Servilius Casca, but the blow was too weak.
 Caesar repaid him with a blow to the shoulder, but then they fell on him giving 23 blows with daggers.